 There’s a reason why a lot of companies give you a few personal days a year on top of vacations and sick days; It’s because they are needed.
 Teenagers need them, too.

-Sure, kids get weekends, holidays, and school vacations off, but it’s not enough, especially when a lot of the activities and school work don’t stop during those breaks.
-Our kids still have games, practices, and are expected to read and work on more extended assignments like reports or projects.
+Sure, kids get weekends, holidays, and school vacations off.
+But it’s not enough, especially when a lot of the activities and school work don’t stop during those breaks.
+Our kids still have games and practice and they are expected to read and work on more extended assignments like reports or projects.
 I’m tired just thinking about it.

 Mental-health days are an excellent chance for teens to stay in their pajamas and refuel.